The coalescent structure of Galton-Watson trees in varying environments: Scaling limits of critical GWVE trees

-In other words, this mean that the limiting tree topology and the split times are asymptotically independent. \item[(iii)] if we start with $i$ groups of spines of sizes $a_1,\dots, a_{i+1}$, in the large time limit the split times for any group $j$ will be distributed like $a_j-1$ independent random variables, all with the same distribution.
-In particular, this implies that the first group to split will be group $j$ with probability proportional to $a_j-1$, that is, with probability $(a_j-1)/(k-i-1)$.
-(In fact, as these limiting probabilities don't depend on $\theta$, this holds starting with the $i+1$ spine groups at any time $S_n(t)$ for $t\in[0,1)$ and not just from time $0$, likewise we can condition on knowing the $i+1$ spine group sizes at the time of the $i$-th split, $\psi_i$.) \end{itemize} We note analogous limiting spine tree topology results appear in \cite{HJRarxiv} (e.g. lemma 30) that are essentially identical.
-For a rigorous statement and proof of (iii) above, we can readily adapt \cite{HJRarxiv} to our situation.
-We omit further details, leaving this as an exercise for the reader.
+Moreover, we can also deduce that if we start with $i$ groups of spines of sizes $a_1,\dots, a_{i}$, in the limit, the split times for any group $j$ will be distributed like $a_j-1$ independent random variables, all with the same distribution.
+In particular, this implies that the first group to split will be group $j$ with probability proportional to $a_j-1$, that is, with probability $(a_j-1)/(k-i)$.
+(In fact, as these limiting probabilities do not depend on $\theta$, this holds starting with the $i+1$ spine groups at any time $\tau_n(t)$ for $t\in[0,1)$ and not just from time $0$, likewise we can condition on knowing the $i+1$ spine group sizes at the time of the $i$-th split, $\psi_i$).
+We note analogous limiting spine tree topology results appear in \cite{HJRarxiv} (e.g. lemma 30) that are essentially identical.
+We want to emphasize that the previous limit is under $\mathbf{Q}^{(e,k,\theta_n)}_n$, while the limit in our main result is under $\mathbb{P}^{(e)}$.
+Roughly speaking, since $\mathbf{Q}^{(e,k,\theta_n)}_n$ is the $Z_n^{[k]}e^{-\theta Z_n}$-size biased transform of $\mathbb{P}^{(e)}$, the tree topology and the split times are asymptotically independent under $\mathbb{P}^{(e)}$.
+However, under $\mathbb{P}^{(e)}$, the limiting split times would not be longer an ordered sample of $k-1$ independent random variables with common distribution.
+The formal proof is development in the next section.

-\begin{proof}[Proof of Proposition \ref{prop: uniform}] By identity \eqref{psi and A}, it is enough to prove the first limit.
-We proceed by an induction argument over $i$.
-We first observe that the case $i=1$ holds true due to Proposition \ref{prop psi1}. {Now, suppose that it holds true for $\{\psi_1,\ldots, \psi_{i-1}\}$, that is, for any bounded measurable function $f:[0,1]^{i-1}\rightarrow\R$,} we have